-COLUMBUS, GA .--- An important action was taken by the bankers of Columbus of English at Wofford College and one in the t nder of their entire gold reserve to Secretary Carlisle.
+COLUMBUS, GA .-- An important action was taken by the bankers of Columbus in the t nder of their entire gold reserve of the most eloquent preachers in South to Secretary Carlisle.
 The total amount of gold held by the banks is \$54,000 and its tender is made upon terms heretofore granted by the Secretary of the Treasury.
 A telegram to this effect was sent to Secretary Carlisle.

-Where the Gold is Coming From.
+Where the Gold is Coming From:

 WASHINGTON, D. C .- Offers of gold in exchange for legal tender notes are still being received by the Treasury.
-During the week offers were received and accepted from San Francisco, Roanoke, Va.; Pittsburg, Pa.; Washington, D. C.; St. Louis; Boston; Norfolk, Va ; Columbus, Ga.; Albany and Cumberland, Mo:; Philadelphia and New Orleans.
+During the week offers were received and accepted from San Francisco, Roanoke, Va. : Pittsburg, Pa. ; Washington, D. C. ; St. Louis; Boston; Norfolk, Va ; Columbus, Ga.; Albany and Cumberland, Mo.; Philadelphia and New Orleans.